Authorities start operation to remove 600 refugees from Manus Island center

 "Police and immigration destroyed our shelters.
 Inside the rooms is very hot without power for fans.
 We built these shelters to provide shade & cover from tropical sun & rain," refugee Behrouz Boochani wrote on Twitter from inside the center.

-Video taken inside the Manus center on November 5, and released on Friday by the Australian activist group GetUp, showed refugees using plastic bins to catch rainwater, as well as filthy toilets and shower blocks.
+Video taken inside the Manus center on November 5, and released on Friday by the Australian activist group GetUp!, showed refugees using plastic bins to catch rainwater, as well as filthy toilets and shower blocks.

 Police and immigration workers dismantling the shelters on Friday have thrown away water being stored by refugees, according to the refugees, and photos posted on social media.